thisismypassport/shrinko8/README.md

-# shrinko8
+# Shrinko8

+A set of Pico-8 cart tools, with a focus on shrinking code size.

 The supported tools are:
 * [Minification](#minification) - Reduce the token count, character count and compression ratio of your cart.
 * [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
-* [Format Conversion](#format-conversion) - Convert between p8 and png files, usually with slightly better code compression than Pico-8's.
+* [Format Conversion](#format-conversion) - Convert between p8 and png files.
+Achieves slightly better code compression than Pico-8's.
 * [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart

 Requires [Python](https://www.python.org/) 3.7 or above to run.